architsingh0/IntelligentTutor/README.md

 - 🃏 **Flashcard Generation**:
   - Up to 10 flashcards.
   - Quizlet-like animations (flip and slide transitions).
-  - Fullscreen mode with **X** to exit.
+  - Fullscreen mode.
 - 📝 **Quiz Generation**:
   - Up to 5 multiple-choice questions.
   - 🟢🔴 Red/Green feedback for correctness.
-  - Fullscreen “modal” overlay.
+  - Fullscreen mode.
 - 🗂️ **Persistent History**: All data stored in SQLite (with SQLAlchemy).

 ---